 Diane Roberto

-Directress of the morning 3- to 6-year-old class.
+Directress of the Morning 3- to 6-year-old Class

 Diane acquired her B.A. from Manhattanville College, a Master of Arts from John Carroll University, and her AMS Primary Diploma from Fairleigh Dickinson University.